Value your car

 Speed:

 Think about buying a second-hand phone.
-You would want to know if it has been repaired, whether the battery has been replaced, and whether the seller is honest about what happened to it.
+You would want to know if it has been repaired, whether the battery holds charge, and whether the seller is being straight with you.
 Nobody buys a used phone without asking questions — yet in India, roughly one in four used car buyers hands over money without checking the car's service history at all.

 The financial consequences are serious.
 A car that looks clean on the outside can carry a neglected engine, a tampered odometer, or a repaired chassis that was never disclosed.
 Each of these becomes the new owner's problem the moment the keys change hands.